Right of rectification policy and procedure

 Responding to requests

-The UK-GDPR does not specify how to make a valid request, however, the Council has an application form (detailed on Appendix B) to help facilitate the process.
+The UK-GDPR does not specify how to make a valid request, however, we have an application form (see Appendix B) to help facilitate the process.
 The request for rectification can be made verbally or in writing.

-This presents a challenge as any Council employee could receive a valid verbal request.
-However, the Council has a legal responsibility to identify that an individual has made a request for rectification and handle it accordingly.
+This presents a challenge as any council employee could receive a valid verbal request.
+However, we have a legal responsibility to identify that an individual has made a request for rectification and handle it accordingly.
 Therefore each request must be logged.

-Ensure adequate information has been received from the applicant to facilitate identification is listed in Appendix A. Once identity has been confirmed the documentation should be securely disposed of as the purpose for the processing of it has been fulfilled.
+To ensure adequate information has been received from the applicant, to facilitate identification, see the list in Appendix A. Once identity has been confirmed the documentation should be securely disposed of as the purpose for the processing of it has been fulfilled.

-In most cases the Council cannot charge a fee to comply with a request for rectification, unless the request is manifestly unfounded or excessive, in which case a “reasonable fee” for the administration costs with complying with the request may be made.
+In most cases we cannot charge a fee to comply with a request for rectification, unless the request is manifestly unfounded or excessive, in which case a 'reasonable fee' for the administration costs with complying with the request may be made.